Del Amitri: The Best Unknown Band Ever?

 But Justin Currie, Iain Harvie and their revolving door of other band members had a knack for melody that extended past their singles onto their B-sides.
 They even put out a compilation of B-sides, Lousy With Love, that was bursting with so many sublime songs they put most greatest hits albums to shame.
 They were that good.

-This soulful ditty reached #35 in the United States and #43 in the UK.
-Thud.
+This soulful ditty reached No. 59 in the U.K. Thud.

-It’s really a miracle, a freak occurrence that “Roll to Me” actually hit #10 in America in 1995.
-It was on the charts the same time as Mariah Carey’s “Fantasy” and Coolio’s “Gangsta’s Paradise” ruled the charts — a musical anachronism in a landscape ruled by Auto-Tune and “flow.”
-Del Amitri wouldn’t hit the Hot 100 again.
+It’s really a miracle, a freak occurrence that “Roll to Me,” Del Amitri’s most famous song, actually hit No. 10 in America in 1995.
+It was on the charts at the same time that Mariah Carey’s “Fantasy” and Coolio’s “Gangsta’s Paradise” ruled the charts — a musical anachronism in a landscape ruled by Auto-Tune and “flow.”
+Del Amitri crawled its way up the charts unnoticed, reaching only No. 22 in the U.K. The group wouldn’t hit the U.S. Hot 100 again.

 The album, Twisted, didn’t fare as well, reaching only No. 170 on the U.S. album chart, even with four singles released.
 They kept churning the albums out, though, releasing Some Other Sucker’s Parade in 1997.
 In 2002, they released a greatest hits compilation called Hatful of Rain along with the aforementioned B-sides album, Lousy with Love.
 A new single, “Don’t Come Home Too Soon,” was written to celebrate the Scottish soccer team going to the 1998 World Cup.
 It went to No. 1 in their native country but only No. 15 in the combined U.K. charts.